About Us

 Our reputation for quality wine grapes has stood the test of time, through droughts, floods and the many other challenges the region has faced.

-As we approach 100 years of trading wine grapes, our co-op has embarked on it’s biggest modernisation to date.
-We’re actively re-positioning the co-op to meet the challenges the new world economy presents, and to ensure our growers achieve the best returns possible.
+Co-op to meet the challenges the new world economy presents, and to ensure our growers achieve the best returns possible.

 History